seas-cs32/py2cpp/4CBasics/lesson/instructions.md

 I'm about to show you the syntax for this simple program in C++, but first please notice that we're in a Replit C++ project now.
 Our source code files no longer have the extension `.c` as in our previous projects.
 They now have the extension `.cpp`, which stands for C-plus-plus.

-> Compile `main.cpp` without using the big green "Run" button (i.e., you type `make clean` and then `make main` at the Console prompt).
+> Compile `main.cpp` (i.e., you type `make clean` and then `make main` at the shell prompt).
 You'll also see that we're using a "plussed-up" version of the `clang` compiler.
 Otherwise, everything we learned about compilation of source files and running the resulting object files remains true.

 The following is the "Hello World" program in C++, using its version of the standard I/O library (called `iostream`) and the stream facility that some programmers prefer over `printf`.
 It is also what you'll find in this project's `main.cpp` file.